-When I was nine-years-old, my family lived in New Brighton, Pennsylvania.
+When I was nine years old, my family lived in New Brighton, Pennsylvania.
 My father was a teacher and football coach during the school year and helped run the playground program in the summer.
-In the summer of 1968, I remember having my one and only tennis lesson as a child.
+In the summer of 1967, I remember having my one and only tennis lesson as a child.
 There was a tennis court next to a playground and a tennis instructor offered to give me a tennis lesson.
 I hit the ball over the fence and into a creek.
 I took off my shoes and socks to go in the creek to pick up the ball and a piece of glass cut the side of my foot.
 Next thing I knew blood was squirting everywhere.
 My father tied his belt around my leg to try to stop the bleeding, borrowed someone’s motor scooter, and drove me to the hospital.

 Dr. Marcy Guddemi is one of my play heroes.
-Marcy wrote the article, “The Healing Powers of Play” I love this quote by Marcy, “Play is the means to healing both for your child and you.”
+Marcy wrote the article, “The Healing Powers of Play” I love this quote by Marcy...

+Play is the means to healing both for your child and you.

-Tom and I became parents when Alex was born in 1985.
+Tom and I became parents when we had Alex in 1985.
 We were then living at graduate housing for the University of Maryland.
-Tom was working on his Ph.D. and I had just completed my MA from George Washington University two months before.
+Tom was working on his Ph.D., and I had just completed my MA from George Washington University two months before.
 Graduate housing had two playgrounds.
 Both had swings for children and a covered swing adults could sit on and face each other.
 Alex loved swings as a young child.
 One of the playgrounds had a sandbox where he spent hours playing in the sand.
 One benefit of the graduate housing playgrounds was the number of children that were around.
 You could almost always count on other children coming out to play.

 Sarah wanted to do whatever her brother was doing when she was young.
 She wanted to go down a swirly slide when she was around the age of two.
 I went with her several times and realized she could do it by herself.
 I was standing off to the side when Sarah was going down the swirly slide when a lady yelled, “who is watching that baby?”
 I answered, “me.”
-I told the lady I had gone down with Sarah several times and I felt she was capable of going down on her own.
+I told the lady I had gone down with Sarah several times and I felt Sarah could go down on her own.

-I shouldn’t have to defend play for children any more than I should have to defend they're eating, sleeping, and breathing.”
-Check out Rae’s website raepica.com
+I shouldn’t have to defend play for children anymore than I should have to defend their eating, sleeping, and breathing.”

 During the summer of 2018, my husband Tom and I traveled to California.
-I recall looking up playgrounds in the San Jose area and we ended up walking to Rotary PlayGarden (see photo).
+I recall looking up playgrounds in the San Jose area and we ended up walking to RotaryPlay Garden.
 I have fond memories of this playground.
 Children were enjoying many of the latest playground activities that have been designed in the last couple of years.
 Also, this playground was handicapped accessible, spacious, and fun for all ages.

+I would love to hear from you about your memories at playgrounds.
+Where was your favorite playground?
+What did you enjoy playing when you went to the playground?
+Who did you play with when you went to the playground?
 Readers, I hope you continue to visit and play at playgrounds.
 Give yourself some more playful memories.
 I often stop and swing when I am out for a walk when I pass through a playground.
 My daughter and I still go down the slides.
 Remember you are never too old to play.